-Epic would be a good word to embody artist Xu Zhen’s practice.
+Epic would be a good word to describe the art of Xu Zhen.
 Not only in the sense of the physical scale of his works but also in the tensions that his work brings into question.
-Xu looks to the larger aspects of society and where these values, whether historical or contemporary, often clash.
+Xu Zhen looks to the larger aspects of society and where these values, whether historical or contemporary, often clash.
 “Contradictions may be more important to me.
 A work must have some contradictions in it for it to have tension or conflict,” as he explains in the following exclusive interview he gave to RAIN magazine.

 He has since set up his practice in a Warholian style by incorporating it as the MadeIn Company (a play on Made in China), trademarking his name, and appointing himself as CEO of his global enterprise.
 You may have already even interacted with his art.
-His installation piece, “In Just the Blink of an Eye,” was featured last year in Vogue and starred Billie Eilish in a gravity defying photo.
+His installation piece, “In Just the Blink of an Eye,” appears in in Vogue and starring Billie Eilish in a gravity defying photo.
 We spoke to Xu Zhen from his studio in Shanghai over Zoom about his practice and how he sees art and culture changing in the future.

 Mark Benjamin: Tell me about your first interest in art and how you became exposed to contemporary art?